 A few minutes before writing these lines, I tested the free version with two people.
 I was able to record each person's webcam feed at 720p with synchronized audio and import the timeline into Descript.
 The tracks get automatically transcribed and named, and a Sequence is created for me with both tracks.
 I can quickly apply Studio Sound if I wanted, or I can download the original tracks, edit them in another software, and replace them in Descript's sequence.

 I'm glad I learned about Riverside and didn't get a Zoom subscription.
 I don't plan on having 100-people events or meetings over Zoom, and I'm usually fine with meeting for less than forty minutes at a time or asking my invitees to re-join my meeting.

-To record at 2160p (4K), you need the right hardware.
-For instance, I use the Sony Alpha a6500 with Elgato HD60 S+ video capture card. ↩
+You need the right hardware to record at 2160p (4K).
+For instance, I use the Sony Alpha a6500 with an Elgato HD60 S+ video capture card. ↩